Yellow diarrhea: 12 Causes, Doctor Explains.

 - Magnesium Oral solutions and magnesium-containing laxatives.

-They can cause yellow diarrhea if taken in large doses.
-As they can speed up your intestines or draw water from your blood into your colon.
+They can cause yellow diarrhea if taken in large doses, as they can speed up your intestines or draw water from your blood into your colon.

 2- Antibiotics that can cause yellow diarrhea.